jblance/mpp-solar/docs/usage.md

                         hass_mqtt)
   -q MQTTBROKER, --mqttbroker MQTTBROKER
                         Specifies the mqtt broker to publish to if using a mqtt output (localhost [default], hostname, ip.add.re.ss ...)
-  -c COMMAND, --command COMMAND
+  --mqttuser MQTTUSER   Specifies the username to use for authenticated mqtt broker publishing --mqttpass MQTTPASS   Specifies the password to use for authenticated mqtt broker publishing -c COMMAND, --command COMMAND
                         Command to run
   -C CONFIGFILE, --configfile CONFIGFILE